G-bgyl/templates_repo/general_model_template.md

 Monitors for <project_name> are setup in [Datadog](https://app.datadoghq.com/this_is_a_fake_link).
 An alert is sent via Slack in `#channel` if <project_name> <action> fails.

 See the [<project_name> Monitoring - Confluence page](https://link.to.confluence.page) for details on <project_name>'s monitoring and alerting.

+# Additional Documentation

+Link to any additional documentation that you think would be helpful here.